SaikrishnaReddy1919/smart-avocado/src/pages/index.md

       **\[Note : This website is under development...thankyou for visiting]**

-      I am a Computer Science graduate with one year experience in developing web and blockchain applications.
+      Computer Science graduate with one and half years of experience in developing web and blockchain applications.
 Certified in web developement and blockchain development.
 Seeking to further improve my **MERN stack and Blockchain** skills as the future **Full Stack Blockchain Developer**.
     section_id: about
     title: About
     type: contentblock